w3c/wai-curricula/content/content-structure.md

 * Discuss different ways of structuring pages and documents.
 Explain how these structures relate to headings in the content.
 Discuss headings and their corresponding rank levels.
 Explain that it is good practice to use heading level one for including the information of the page title.
 Some tools automate this process, some require the author to do it manually.
 * Explain some uses of heading text.
 These include entitling a given section, providing a headline for a piece of news, and summarizing the content the heading precedes.
 * Show examples of how headings may appear visually.
 Explain that predefining the styles is a designer's and author tool vendor's responsibility.
 If the author changes these styles, they must ensure they are accessible.
-* Introduce accessible authoring tools that produce accessible markup for headings.
+* Introduce accessible authoring tools that produce appropriate markup for headings.
 Explain that changing the font size alone does not produce an accessible heading.
 It is more efficient to rely on the tool's built-in functionality and then change the style later.
+Explain that some tools may produce accessible content but may not be accessible themselves and vice versa.

 #### Ideas to Assess Knowledge for Topic